yxu173/agent-api/README.md

     docker compose up -d --build
     ```

+## Running in production

+This repo provides a Dockerfile that you can use to run the application in production.
+Here's the general process:

+1. Update the `scripts/build_image.sh` file and set your IMAGE_NAME and IMAGE_TAG variables.
+2. Build and push the image to your container registry:

+    ```sh
+    ./scripts/build_image.sh
+    ```
+3. Run in your cloud provider of choice.

 ## Community & Support

 Need help, have a question, or want to connect with the community?